sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 #### 3. Less logging control

-Logs should be for critical problems only, if the fable [The Boy Who Cried Wolf](https://en.wikipedia.org/wiki/The_Boy_Who_Cried_Wolf), the saying "All emphasis is no emphasis", and the
+Logs should be kept clear so that critical problems stand out, if the fable [The Boy Who Cried Wolf](https://en.wikipedia.org/wiki/The_Boy_Who_Cried_Wolf), the saying "All emphasis is no emphasis", and the